Appalachian gear list 2018

 Dry sacks are dry sacks but I like these and use them for many things , my clothes my food ,my sleeping bag when crossing water

-Stove I Want – MSR Micro Rocket II (Just to try it)
+My Stove is – MSR Micro Rocket II

 I’ve had this Optimus Terra Weekend HE Cook forever.
 I normally store my stove inside, with teabags milk powder scraper oil and etc I like the heat exchanger and the thing just works